 What Is a Fatherless Daughter?

-When a girl’s father makes it clear to her that she is loved unconditionally for who she is and that he approves of her, he begins to lay a foundation for her healthy sense of self worth, self love, and self value.
+When a girl’s father makes it clear to her that she is loved unconditionally for who she is, and that he approves of her, he begins to lay a foundation for her healthy sense of self worth, self love, and self value.
 This foundation will follow her into adulthood.
-If, however, the girl does not have such a relationship with the father, if she sees rejection, or emotional coldness or withdrawal from him; her sense of self will become tainted and twisted.
+If, however, the girl does not have such a relationship with the father, if she sees rejection, emotional coldness or withdrawal from him; her sense of self will become tainted and twisted.

 If he simply is not available and doesn’t provide for her needs, her self confidence becomes warped or non-existent.
 In addition, her portrait of a loving relationship or her image of provisions may become distorted or dysfunctional, and she may find herself – lacking and feeling unsafe and insecure.
 There begins the Making of a Fatherless Daughter.

 The World’s Leading Premiere Movement for Fatherless Daughters